silveraignacio/zabbix-alcatel-stellar-ap/README.md

    counts, use the AP's web UI or OmniVista.
 4. **Firmware drift is detected at the minor-version level, not patch level.**
    `sysDescr` returns `4.0.7`, without the `.14`.

-## Pending items to validate in your environment

-- **Static IPs vs. DHCP**: if hosts are created by IP and your APs get DHCP addresses without a reservation, monitoring breaks silently when the address changes.
-- **Cluster virtual IP**: if one exists, consider monitoring it in addition to the PVM.
-- **Memory threshold on lower-RAM models**: the OAW-AP1101 has roughly half the RAM of the OAW-AP1221 (~120 MB vs. ~232 MB).
-If the default 90% threshold is noisy on those units, override `{$AP.MEM.UTIL.WARN}` at host level rather than lowering it template-wide.

 ## License